 Buying Sunglasses Online: Setting the Standard for Quality

 The FramesDirect.com quality standard begins when we select only the best sunglasses to feature on our site.
-Virtually every designer who makes high-end sunglasses is represented here.
+Virtually every designer who makes a high-end sunglass product is represented here.

-If you're an athlete looking for the best eye protection for outdoor sports, FramesDirect.com offers a number of popular, high-tech sunglasses with performance-enhancing, sport-specific features, such as specially tinted or polarized lenses and sweat-resistant, non-slip ear pieces.
+If you're an athlete looking for the best eye protection for outdoor sports, FramesDirect.com offers a number of popular, high-tech sun shades with performance-enhancing, sport-specific features, such as specially tinted or polarized lenses and sweat-resistant, non-slip ear pieces.